mstksg/inCode/copy/entries/machines-1.md

 They are functions...with state.

-Let's do an analysis for `settableAutoIsEven` like the one we did with `foldAuto`.
+Let's do an analysis for `isEvenAuto` like the one we did with `foldAuto`.
 Our "input" was a `Maybe Int` and our "output" was a `Bool`.

-You can think of `settleAutoIsEven` as a "function thing" from `Maybe Int` to `Bool`.
+You can think of `isEvenAuto` as a "function thing" from `Maybe Int` to `Bool`.

 Here's another function from `Maybe Int` to `Bool`: (I'm going to be using the